mccurcio/mccurcio.github.io/pages/index.md

    - [Presentations](docs/mcc-presentations)
    - [Posts by title](archive)

-2. Save, compile, and organize my code snippets and notes

-3. Have a site I can constantly update and be interactive

----

-I am in the process of migrating and rewriting my material.

-*I am striving to make it more appealing*. 😉
+2. Answers the question 'What I have learned today?'
+This is my store house of notes/snippets.
+   - It may seem like I do not learn something everyday.
+But that's not true.
+I may not remember it in time to write it down. 😉

 ## Have a Question?